Internship Search Strategies

 Key Factors in Securing an Internship

 TIMING: Begin well in advance of the application deadline to prepare materials (transcripts, recommendations, and writing samples may be required, for example) and fine-tune your resume.

 TARGETING YOUR SEARCH: Remember that needle in the haystack?
 It’s very difficult to search for any job anywhere.
 Even at the internship stage it’s wise to prioritize among the various possible career paths that interest you and focus on one possibility at a time.
 Not sure what interests you?
-Meet with a career advisor for self-assessment exploration to research your personality, interests, and values, and see what kinds of careers people who are similar to you are often found in.
+Meet with a career advisor in the Center for Career & Professional Development for self-assessment exploration to research your personality, interests, and values, and see what kinds of careers people who are similar to you are often found in.